wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
+= 4.5.26 =
+- You can change max amount for the price slider
+- The page numbers have a class now so you can adjust them in your CSS file

 Full changelog on http://wpaffiliatefeed.com/category/releaselog/

 == Upgrade Notice ==